lpereira/gomoku/README.md

 supported by gc: devices with severe memory restrictions and without virtual memory.

-The bulk of the compiler has been written in a day (April 1st, 2017), The lexer, parser, and type system are part of the standard library already, so it was just the matter of tying everything together.
+The bulk of the compiler has been written in a day (April 1st, 2017).
+The lexer, parser, and type system are part of the standard library already, so it was just the matter of tying everything together.

-The generated code still doesn't compile: only the input program itself is generated.
-All the type information and constants from imported packages is also generated, but no functions or methods from those are actually generated.
+As one would expect from such a young project, it still doesn't fully work.
+The generated code still doesn't compile: only the input program itself is generated, plus type information and constants from imported packages.
+(No method from packages are generated yet.)

 No automated testing is performed.
 Any help to move this forward is greatly appreciated.